-The high margin nature of content licensing revenues gives the business strong operational leverage.
-This is demonstrated by the 22% increase in total segmental expenses (excluding share option and related charges and adjusting items) to £8.3m (2022: £6.8m), while content licensing revenues have increased at a notably higher rate, 30% over the prior year.
+The high-margin nature of content licensing supports strong operational leverage.
+This continues to be demonstrated through the 21% increase in segmental expenses (excluding share option and related charges and adjusting items) to £10.0m (2023: £8.3m), while revenue grew 28%.

-The Group released 10 new Slingo games to the market during 2023, including Slingo Space Invaders and Tetris Slingo, along with a series of bespoke Slingo branded games for our partners.
+The Group released 12 new Slingo games in 2024, including Slingo Press Your Luck and Slingo Fowl Play, along with a series of bespoke Slingo branded games for our partners.
 Slingo continues to prove highly popular with our partners and players.
-Slingo is a unique genre of game in the market, which is driving engagement with partners.
+Slingo's unique genre of game continues to be highly popular with players and drives engagement with our partners.